studioeb/Conditional-Switch/README.md

 ## What is this?

 This is the GitHub repository where all of the source files for this game are stored.
-If you are here to play, just navigate to [github.com/studioeb/Conditional-Switch/releases](https://github.com/studioeb/Conditional-Switch/releases) and follow the installation instructions for your platform.
-Or, alternatively, you can play the game in your browser without downloading anything here: [studioeb.itch.io/conditional-switch](https://studioeb.itch.io/conditional-switch).
-This version is missing the quit button and options menu because those only work in standalone, but if you just want to try the game out, I would recommend that.
+If you are here to play, just navigate to [studioeb.itch.io/conditional-switch](https://studioeb.itch.io/conditional-switch).
+Previously I had builds for standalong OSes, but with the Unity exploit, I just don't want to rebuild all of them, so the only playable versio now is the WebGL version.
+This version is missing the quit button and options menu because those only work in standalone, though.

 ## Why did you decide to do this?